kipyegonrotich/yoloip4/explanation.md

   - Builds all images.
   - Launches MongoDB, the backend, and the frontend.
   - Ensures persistence via `mongo_data`.
-  - Exposes ports to test the frontend UI and backend API.
+  - Exposes the necessary ports for testing the services.

   - Application is accessible on:
     - Frontend: `http://localhost:3000`
     - Backend API: `http://localhost:5000`